tahoe-lafs/pycryptopp/README.txt

 I intend to set up a mailing list, but until I do please post to the cryptopp-users mailing list [4] with comments about this package.

+BOOK REVIEW

+If you are not already acquainted with modern cryptography, buy a copy of Ferguson and Schneier's book "Practical Cryptography" and read it.
+It is easy going and will increase your understanding greatly.

 ACKNOWLEDGEMENTS

 Thanks to Wei Dai and the contributors to Crypto++, Andrew M. Kuchling for his